britecharts/britecharts/src/doc/how-to-guides/migration-guide-2-to-3.md

 * Added hasMinimumValueScale parameter to autoscale Line Chart y-axis
 * Rework of Line Chart animation for better performance
 * Allows brush to have missing data and to be animated
-* Allows for fixed window in brush chart with 'isLocked' option
+* Allows for a fixed window in brush chart with 'isLocked' option
 * Added Donut's hasCenterLegend to hide/show center legend
 * Added Stacked Area loading state
-* Added tooltip on heatmap
+* Added tooltip on the heatmap

 ### Bug Fixes
 * Fixes all critical security warnings due to dependencies
+* Fixes step chart loading
-* Step loading and stracked and grouped bar charts tooltip issue mitigation
+* Mitigates the stacked and grouped bar charts tooltip issues
 * Improved Grouped bar chart animation
 * Line chart animation fix on multiline
 * Ordering of the horizontal bar chart elements